OctopusDeploy/OctoProduct/chapter1.md

 Each service account has a corresponding Kubernetes secret that contains the token used for authentication.
 The step will read this secret and create an Octopus Token account with the credentials.

 Finally a Kubernetes target will be created configured with the token account and defaulting to the new namespace.
 Because the token authenticates as the associated service account, and the service account only has access to its own namespace, the Octopus target can only be used to deploy to a single namespace.
-This ensures that deployments can not leak between environments/namespaces.
+This ensures that deployments can not leak between environments/namespaces:

 ![](runbooks.png "width=500")

+*The runbook used to create the Kubernetes and Octopus deployment infrastructure.*

-Execute the runbooks against the development, test and production environments.
-The steps will create all the required Kubernetes resources and Octopus entities, resulting in a total of eight targets in our Octopus space.
+Run the runbooks against the development, test and production environments.
+The steps will create all the required Kubernetes resources and Octopus entities, resulting in a total of eight targets in our Octopus space:

 ![](targets.png "width=500")

+*The targets created by the runbook.*

 :::hint
 **Concept explanation: Spaces**

-Spaces are hard boundaries that are used to partition a single Octopus instance allowing multiple teams or projects to work independently.
+Spaces are hard boundaries that are used to partition a single Octopus instance, allowing multiple teams or projects to work independently.
 Most Octopus entities are scoped to a single space and can not be shared across spaces.
 :::

 ## Creating the feed